jbaraga/BasicGames/Play/GameNotes.md

 # Play

-[PlayCommand](PlayCommand.swift) is the unified launcher for each game, and is the source for the **play** executable command.
+[PlayCommand](PlayCommand.swift) `struct` is the unified command line launcher for each game, and is the source for the **play** executable command.
 A specific game is launched using the `-g` option followed by the *gameName* (`rawValue` from the Game `enum` for the game case). `-t` flag for running unit test is also available, but only implemented in a few select games.

 ## Game Notes